The following was originally printed in the March/April 2015 edition of Mormonism Researched. To request a free subscription, please visit here.

 Red herring: Diverting the topic at hand by introducing another topic.
-Ex: After having a Christian share about salvation by grace through faith outside the grounds of Temple Square, an LDS person responds, “Do you share your faith at Muslim mosques or Buddhist temples?
+Ex: After having a Christian share about salvation by grace through faith outside the grounds of Temple Square, a Mormon responds, “Do you share your faith at Muslim mosques or Buddhist temples?
 If not, why don’t you go to those places instead of targeting Latter-day Saints?”

 Analysis: Getting of topic is a diversionary tactic meant to sideline the conversation.
 A possible reply is, “I’d be more than happy to talk about that issue, but could we first finish our conversation on salvation by grace through faith?”

 Straw man: Making a particular position look weak by misrepresenting the argument.
 Ex: According to History of the Church 6:476, Joseph Smith said the following: “Many men say there is one God; the Father, the Son and the Holy Ghost are only one God!
 I say that is a strange God anyhow—three in one, and one in three!
 It is a curious organization. . . .
 All are to be crammed into one God, according to sectarianism.
 It would make the biggest God in all the world.
 He would be a wonderfully big God—he would be a giant or a monster.”